King of Romania: Return from exile

 After the Revolution of 1989, the former king visited Romania to an enthusiastic reception in the streets of Bucharest; the royal estates and properties in Romania were restored.
 However, the country preserved its republican character.

 The former king was respected and recognized by the Parliament.
-His grandson regularly visits different organizations in Romania.
-Princess Margareta and her husband bestow royal orders in name of the former king for selected Romanians.
+His grandson regularly visits different organisations in Romania.
+Princess Margareta and her husband bestow royal orders in the name of the former king for selected Romanians.

 The royal house is still popular and in 2014 Prime Minister Victor Ponta promised a referendum on whether or not to reinstate the monarchy if he were re-elected.
-A square was named in honor of King "Mihai" in 2012.
+A square was named in honour of the ex-king in 2012.
 Following the death of the former king in 2017, and the largely positive reaction of the crowds to the royal family at his funeral, Romanian politicians have discussed whether to hold a referendum to restore the monarchy, with around half the population (in early 2018) believing monarchy to be a better organisational form than a republic.